 Historical Background:

-Qing dynasty Chinese farmers started settling there in 1875, as a reaction to the Mudan Incident of 1871 (in which a crew of shipwrecked Japanese sailors were beheaded by Taiwan aborigines) and the Japanese punitive expedition to Taiwan in 1874.
+Qing dynasty Chinese farmers started settling there in 1875 as a reaction to the Mudan Incident of 1871 (in which a crew of shipwrecked Japanese sailors were beheaded by Taiwanese aborigines) and the Japanese punitive expedition to Taiwan in 1874.
 After the Japanese took control of Taiwan, Taitung’s main industries were growing sugar cane and rice.
 The eastern railway line was completed in 1926, linking Taitung to the rest of Taiwan.

-After the ROC took control of Taiwan, Taitung Airport opened in 1981, which further improved transportation links to the region, however, Taitung has remained relatively undeveloped when compared to the rest of Taiwan, and the population of about 200,000 has been in decline for years.
-However Taitung has become an important tourist destination, and the local government has invested heavily in tourism development.
+After the ROC took control of Taiwan, Taitung Airport opened in 1981, which further improved transportation links to the region; however, Taitung has remained relatively undeveloped when compared to the rest of Taiwan, and the population of about 200,000 has been in decline for years.
+However, Taitung has become an important tourist destination, and the local government has invested heavily in tourism development.

 With its untamed and undeveloped landscape, towering mountains, beautiful coastline, and vibrant aboriginal culture, Taitung has become a tourist hot spot in Taiwan.